P0103 purpose code: Complete guide to advance export payments India

 Common eBRC issues with P0103:

-Shipping date before payment date: The system rejects eBRC if you claim advance payment, but your shipping documents predate the payment.
+Shipping date before payment date: The system rejects eBRC even if the claim advances payment, but your shipping documents predate the payment.
 Fix: Ensure date accuracy in all documents.

 Mistake 1: Using P0103 for service payments